Juno Beals: Finding Meaning in Community

 Juno has had an interest in welding since high school.
 When he was 16, he had his first opportunity to take part in a welding program but due to the project requirements, decided it was not right for him at that time.
 He spent the next ten years working at a call center where he quickly rose through the ranks from agent to trainer to coordinator.

-In 2018, when the company went through a reshuffle, Juno was laid off.
+In 2016, when the company went through a reshuffle, Juno was laid off.
 His journey on what he thought would be a lifelong career was cut short.
-Looking back, he recognised this setback as the moment he knew he had to decide on what to do with the rest of his life.
-He decided it was the right time to get his grade 12.
+Looking back, he recognizes this setback as the moment he knew he had to decide on what to do with the rest of his life.
+In 2017, he made the decision to go back and complete his grade 12.

 Juno joined the Adult Learning Program at the IT Campus to pursue the two credits he needed to graduate.
 While on the program, a friend mentioned the Pathways to Shipbuilding welding program.
 He was skeptical but knew he could not pass up the opportunity.
 Juno was persistent throughout the application process and is proud to have been one of the final 20 selected.